Alan Gaius Ramsay McIntosh

 McIntosh was involved in solving the Calderon conjecture in the theory of singular integral operators.

 In 2002, he solved with Pascal Auscher, Michael T. Lacey, Philipp Tchamitchian and Steve Hofmann the open Kato root problem for elliptic differential operators.

-He also deals with singular integral operators, boundary value problems of partial differential equations with applications (such as scattering theory of the Maxwell equations in irregular areas), spectral theory and functional calculus of operators in Banach spaces, analysis with Clifford algebras, barriers for the heat kernel equation and functional calculus for elliptic partial differential operators.
+He also worked on singular integral operators, boundary value problems of partial differential equations with applications (such as scattering theory of the Maxwell equations in irregular areas), spectral theory and functional calculus of operators in Banach spaces, analysis with Clifford algebras, barriers for the heat kernel equation and functional calculus for elliptic partial differential operators.

 In 1986 he became a fellow of the Australian Academy of Science, whose Hannan Medal he received in 2015.
 In 2002 he received the Moyal Medal from Macquarie University.